sergioacortes/NServiceBus-walk-through/.documentation/02-create-and-post-and-order.md

 }
 ```

-Two this are the most important part
+This extension method does the following

+- Read the NServiceBus configuration defined in the appsettings.json file
+- Create the NServiceBus endpoint configuration
-- Define the commands and define the events.
-We use an extension method implemented in the project NServiceBusSample.Extensions
+- Define the commands and define the events using an extension method implemented in the project NServiceBusSample.Extensions
-- Configure the routing
+- Configure the routing using an extension method implemented in the project NServiceBusSample.Extensions

 ## Command routing